-With over 500 million members, more than 3 million company pages, spread across 150 plus countries, LinkedIn will help you connect with your trusted contacts, develop a broader network, and allow you to exchange knowledge, ideas, and opportunities with a broad network of professionals.
+With over 800 million members, 58 million companies, spread across 200 plus countries and territories, LinkedIn will help you connect with your trusted contacts, develop a broader network, and allow you to exchange knowledge, ideas, and opportunities with a broad network of professionals.

 Through LinkedIn, you may discover job leads via their job search engine, and in specialized groups, that may not be posted anywhere else.
 You can also save your job searches and receive daily or weekly emails with the results.

 If you are an incoming or current MCS, MSWE, or MDS student, please join your program’s UCI LinkedIn Group to start engaging and connecting with other students and alumni: